tbuschto/tabris-threads/README.md

 delete global.Window;
 ```

-## Blocking Issue 2:
+## Issue 2:

-Android only
+Android only ... fixed itself?

 sometimes worker says:
 Could not start tabris: Only the original thread that created a view hierarchy can touch its views.

-but only sometimes

 followed by blank screen on reload (status/nav bar only)

+It seems to work after the hacks in worker.ts, not sure why.

-## Blocking Issue 4:
+## Issue 3:

+cross-platform, blocking

 "TypeError: undefined is not a function" (Android)